Do you want to move your Medium blog to WordPress?

 Step 4.
 Importing Your Images From Medium to WordPress

 Step 5.
-Setting Up Redirects for Custom Domain
+Setting up Redirects

 If your Medium stories had a medium.com URL, then you cannot setup redirects.